-Living harmoniously by faith means strong Christians helping weaker Christians.
-We should not live in a self-centered way but should help our fellow Christians build their faith and their relationship with God.
+Living harmoniously by faith means strong believers helping weaker believers.
+We should not live in a self-centered way but should help fellow believers build their faith and their relationship with God.
 Christ is the perfect example of this selflessness.

-Paul shows that Isaiah predicted Jesus would be a descendant of Jesse and would become the ruler of the Gentiles and bring hope to them.
-Paul offers a blessing, asking that God would give peace to Christians and that we would hope in the power of the Spirit.
+Paul shows that Isaiah predicted/prophesied that Jesus would be a descendant of Jesse and would become the ruler of the Gentiles and bring hope to them.

 Paul prioritized his travel so that he could preach the gospel to those who did not know Christ.
 He again explains that he had not visited the believers in Rome because he had been preaching the gospel to those who had not heard the gospel.